 Whether you had a huge yard to grow your veggies or a small outdoor patio, people across the country took part and picked up gardening for the greater good.
 Tap or click here to see 3 handy tricks for gardening in small spaces.

 Flash forward to 2020, and the world is dealing with a completely different global problem.
 Unlike during the war, there’s still plenty of food, but visiting the market can be risky.
-Instead, here are five resources you can use to start your own Victory Garden at home, so you can get fresh food on your plate without risking coronavirus exposure.
+Instead, here are four resources you can use to start your own Victory Garden at home, so you can get fresh food on your plate without risking coronavirus exposure.

 1. Learning how to become a gardener